Christian Panucci: Albania national team

 On 19 July 2017, Panucci was appointed as the Albania national football team head coach signing a two years and four month contract with the Albanian Football Association, replaced fellow Italian coach Gianni De Biasi, who resigned in previous month.
 He started his work immediately traveling to Basel, Switzerland in July 2017 to watch Taulant Xhaka playing for Basel.
 However, Xhaka was an unused substitute in the game and later was forced by Basel's coach along with all fellow unused substitutes in that game to train on the pitch post-match.

 After being in the stadium for the game among his assistant Ervin Bulku, Panucci waited outside to meet Xhaka but unfortunately this meeting did not happen as Xhaka, being unsatisfied with Basel's coach decision, went home immediately and did not notice Panucci's SMS.
 Panucci then travelled to Zürich to see fellow Albanian midfielder Burim Kukeli who played with Zürich.

 In his first gathering with Albania national team for the 2018 FIFA World Cup qualification matches against Liechtenstein and Macedonia on 2 and 5 September 2017, Panucci brought 3 new players, Iván Balliu, the Spanish-born Albanian descent which previously played for Spain under-17 side, Valon Ahmedi and Hysen Memolla, both former Albanian under-21 internationals.
+In his first match in charge on 2 September against Liechtenstein, he led Albania to a 2–0 victory at the Elbasan Arena.

+In the 2018–19 UEFA Nations League C, Albania was drawn in Group 1 with Scotland and Israel.
+In the first match against Israel, Panucci's side won 1–0 by a goal from Taulant Xhaka, which would be the only goal that Albania scored in the competition, as they went on to lose twice against Scotland, 2–0 and 4–0, and lose against Israel in the return leg 2–0.

-In his first match in charge on 2 September against Liechtenstein, he led Albania to a 2–0 victory at the Elbasan Arena After a 2–0 home loss against Turkey in the first UEFA Euro 2020 qualifying match on 22 March 2019, Panucci was sacked the following day; during his tenure as head coach for Albania he only achieved four wins and two draws in 15 matches.
+After a 2–0 home loss against Turkey in the first UEFA Euro 2020 qualifying match on 22 March 2019, Panucci was sacked the following day; during his tenure as head coach for Albania he only achieved four wins and two draws in 15 matches.